|1||Thawi Watthana, Bangkok|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Songkhla air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Songkhla air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|